automata-network/docs/docs/1rpc/1rpcplus/introduction.md

 ## Overview

-1RPC+ is a subscription plan that offers users more granular, dynamic control of their interaction with blockchain.
+1RPC+ offers users real-time, granular control of their interactions with the blockchain.

-The waitlist for 1RPC+ is now at capacity, and we will begin to invite users over the next few weeks.

 ## Features